Pain in the Neck

 if you a highly stressed, don’t expect a healing miracle.
 Stress triggers the release of the hormone cortisol, which can amplify your pain response and limit your healing capacity.
 Try to reduce your stress, meditation apps like Smiling Mind are fantastic for beginners.
 Remember, life is too short to be stressed.

 So what can we do about this?
 Is it inevitable that as we aging and pain are a package deal?
 No way!
 Don’t accept that fate, do something about it!
 Don’t expect things will just go away, because the reality is they won’t.
-First thing to do, consult a professional about your pain, start pushing your body in the right direction.
+First thing to do, consult a professional about your neck pain, start pushing your body in the right direction.
 Secondly, follow their advice, they’re not giving you stretches and exercises to do just for a laugh, they give you these to empower you, to make YOU the master of your own pain, and if you’re seeing someone who doesn’t give you anything to practice at home, it’s probably time to find someone who will.

 Ageing is a beautiful part of life, if you are fortunate enough to age it means you have gained wisdom and knowledge with the experience.
 So use what you have learned.
 Expect that silly injuries may occur, and expect that the healing time will be longer than it was when you were a teenager.
 You only get one body, so move it, exercise it, fuel it with good nutritious food, care for it, love it and invest in it.